POSOCO/power_tracer/README.md

 # power_tracer
-Plots the line width according to line power flow
+Plots the line width according to the line power flow

 ##WorkFlow
 The work flow of this app is as follows